JYang1997/sipser_notes/sipser_notes.md

 > $EQ_{TM} = \{ <M_1, M_2>| M_1 \text{ and } M_2 \text{ are } TMs \text{ and } L(M_1) = L(M_2)\}$
 >$EQ_{TM}$ is undecidable.

  Proof Idea: One should realize that $E_{TM}$ is a special case of $EQ_{TM}$, if we have a machine to solve EQ, then solving E should be trivial.
-Since we already know E is undeciadable then immediatel
+Since we already know E is undeciadable then immediately follows is that EQ must also be undecidable.

  ## Reductions via Computation Histories
+ The computation history
  ## Post Correspondence Problem (PCP)

  ## Mapping Reducibility